How to think about contract management in an era of rising regulation and compliance enforcement.

-The “as is” and “to be” approach is used by consultants in understanding what the current systems and processes are… and designing what you want it to be… to make money, save money, reduce risk and be compliant.
+The “as is” and “to be” approach is used by consultants in understanding what the current systems and processes are, and designing what you want them to be: to make money, save money, reduce risk and be compliant.

-Position yourself as a consultant to help make everyone’s lives easier.
-Consider the impact to the end users and the stakeholders using CLM.
+Positioning yourself as a consultant allows you to see the contract process from each user’s point of view, with the aim to make life easier for them.
+In other words, consider the impact on the end users and the stakeholders using the contract management solution.
 Here are some tips when deploying and improving contract management solutions.

 - Get stakeholders buy-in before you get started.